Content

 Chronic Fatigue Syndrome

-Some individuals with ADHD may also have chronic fatigue syndrome (CFS), a complex disorder characterized by extreme fatigue that does not improve with rest.
-The overlap of symptoms between ADHD and chronic fatigue syndrome [3*] can complicate diagnosis and treatment, making fatigue more challenging to manage.
+Chronic fatigue syndrome (CFS) is a complex disorder characterized by extreme fatigue that does not improve with rest.
+But what exactly is the link between ADHD and chronic fatigue?

 2. Eat a balanced diet.
 A diet rich in nutrients supports brain health and can help manage ADHD symptoms.
 Foods high in protein, healthy fats, and complex carbohydrates, and rich in vitamins and minerals provide the energy and nutrients necessary for cognitive function.